wieden-kennedy/pyrowire/docs/doc_sections/messages.rst

 Receiving Messages
 ==================

 pyrowire's primary object of note is a message.
-When an SMS is received by your application, pyrowire will construct a dict from it, using most all available properties provided by the TwiML request body.
-See *Anatomy of a Message* for more information message properties.
+When an SMS (or MMS) is received by your application, pyrowire will construct a dictionary object from it, using most all available properties provided by the TwiML request body.

+See `Anatomy of a Message <./doc_sections/appendices#appendix-b-the-anatomy-of-a-pyrowire-message>`_  for more information message properties.

 Message Endpoints
 -----------------